Video Friday: Boston Dynamics, Inflatable Robots, and Japan's Space Ball

 Let us know if you have suggestions for next week, and enjoy today’s videos.

-SoftBank CEO and Japan’s richest man Masayoshi Son recently invited Marc Raibert of Boston Dynamics—which SoftBank acquired last month—to give a live demonstration of SpotMini in Tokyo.
+Masayoshi Son, founder of SoftBank and Japan’s richest man, recently invited Marc Raibert of Boston Dynamics—which SoftBank acquired last month—to give a live demonstration of SpotMini in Tokyo.
 The demo starts with some basic teleoperated walking and trotting, but the robot also shows off some impressive autonomous behaviors, like performing an inspection task, navigating over and around obstacles, and fetching a drink with its face-arm.

 Look at the smile on Masa’s face.